TazinMorshed/University-Admissions-Insights-Analysis-Visualization/README.md

 # Project Description

-This is a data analytics and automation initiative.
+This is a data analytics and automation project.
 This project's goal is to discover critical insights concerning university rankings.

 ## Tools 🔧